-Use Case Title Mendeley - An International Network of Research Vertical (area) Commercial Cloud Consum er Services Author/Company/Email William Gunn / Mendeley / william.gunn@mendeley.com Actors/Stakeholders Researchers, librarians, publishers, and funding organizations. and their roles and responsibilities Goals To promote more rapid adv vancement in scientific research by enabling researchers brarians to understand researcher needs, publishers to - more quickly and broadly, and funding organizations to act of the projects they fund.
-Use Case Description ase of research documents and facilitates the creation of shared bibliographies.
-Men deley uses the information collected about research activities conducted via the software to build more y and analysis tools.
-Text mining and classification recommendation of relevant research, improving the cost and performance of re search teams, particularly those engaged in curation of literature on a particular su bject, such as the Mouse Genome Informatics group at Jackson Labs, which has a la arge team of manual curators who scan the literature.
-Other use cases include ena abling publishers to more rapidly disseminate publications, facilitating res search institutions and librarians with data management plan compliance, and enabl ling funders to better understand the impact of the work they fund via real-time data a on the access and use of funded research.
-Current Compute(System) Amazon EC2 Solutions Storage HDFS Amazon S3 Networking Client-server connections between Mendeley and end user machines, connections between Mendeley offices and Amazon services.
-Software Hadoop, Scribe, Hive, Mahout, Python Big Data Data Source Distributed and centralized Characteristics (distributed/centralized) Volume (size) 15TB presently, growing about 1 TB/month Velocity Currently Hadoop batch jobs are scheduled daily, but (e.g. real time) work has begun on real-time recommendation Variety PDF documents and log files of social network and client (multiple datasets, activities mashup) Variability (rate of Currently a high rate of growth as more researchers sign change) up for the service, highly fluctuating activity over the course of the year Big Data Science Veracity (Robustness Metadata extraction from PDFs is variable, it's (collection, curation, Issues) challenging to identify duplicates, there's no universal analysis, identifier system for documents or authors (though action) ORCID proposes to be this) Visualization Network visualization via Gephi, scatterplots of readership vs. citation rate, etc. Data Quality 90% correct metadata extraction according to comparison with Crossref, Pubmed, and Arxiv Data Types Mostly PDFs, some image, spreadsheet, and presentation files
+Use Case Title Mendeley - An Internation al Network of Research Vertical (area) Mendeley - An International Network of Research Commercial Cloud Consumer Services Author/Company/Email William Gunn / Mendeley / william.gunn@mendeley.com Actors/Stakeholders and their roles and Researchers, librarians, publishers, and funding organizations. responsibilities Goals vancement in scientific research by enabling researchers - brarians to understand researcher needs, publishers to more quickly and broadly, and funding organizations to act of the projects they fund.
+Use Case Description - ase of research documents and facilitates the creation of deley uses the information collected about research activities conducted via the software to build more y and analysis tools.
+Text mining and classification recommendation of relevant research, improving the search teams, particularly those engaged in curation of - bject, such as the Mouse Genome Informatics group at arge team of manual curators who scan the literature. abling publishers to more rapidly disseminate search institutions and librarians with data management ling funders to better understand the impact of the work Current a on the access and use of funded research.
+Amazon EC2 Current Solutions Compute(System) HDFS Amazon S3 Solutions Storage Networking Client-server connections between Mendeley and end user machines, connections between Mendeley offices and Amazon services.
+Software Dia Data Hadoop, Scribe, Hive, Mahout, Python Big Data Data Source Distributed and centralized Characteristics (distributed/centralized) 1FTD presently growing about 1 TD/month Volume (size) 15TB presently, growing about 1 TB/month Velocity Currently Hadoop batch jobs are scheduled daily, but (e.g. real time) work has begun on real-time recommendation Variety PDF documents and log files of social network and client (multiple datasets, activities mashup) Currently a high rate of growth as more recearchers sign Variability (rate of Currently a high rate of growth as more researchers sign change) up for the service, highly fluctuating activity over the course of the year Big Data Science Veracity (Robustness Metadata extraction from PDFs is variable, it's (collection, curation, lssues) challenging to identify duplicates, there's no universal analysis, issuesj identifier system for documents or authors (though action) ORCID proposes to be this) action Visualization Network visualization via Gephi, scatterplots of visualization readership vs. citation rate, etc. Data Quality - Data Quality 90% correct metadata extraction according to comparison with Crossref, Pubmed, and Arxiv Data Turaa Data Types Mostly PDFs, some image, spreadsheet, and procontation files presentation files